 Procure-to-pay transformation at offshore drilling company delivers savings of over $30 million

-By focusing on master data integrity, process automation and a target operating model to enhance the organizational structure, governance and roles within the supply chain organization in Phase 1, we set the stage for the powerful sourcing capabilities and tools that ultimately delivered significant cost savings for our client. — Christopher Monk, Managing Director, Protiviti
+By focusing on master data integrity, process automation and a target operating model to enhance the organisational structure, governance and roles within the supply chain organisation in Phase 1, we set the stage for the powerful sourcing capabilities and tools that ultimately delivered significant cost savings for our client. — Christopher Monk, Managing Director, Protiviti

 • Spend classification

 Transformation began with a process redesign using automation, including electronic data interchange and robotic process automation, to eliminate manual efforts, duplicative data entry and rework.
 Vendor master file records were cleansed using automated tools, and a vendor self-service portal was set up to allow vendors to update information, relieving the company of those tasks.
 Vendor selection, setup and maintenance were standardised, and all P2P policies were thoroughly documented.
 A new data governance model defined data ownership, utilisation and responsibilities for ongoing maintenance.
 This broad automation effort improved system configuration and encouraged technology-enabled processes, such as electronic invoicing.